Gabattal/Advent-Of-Code-2022/README.md

-Solutions for [Advent of Code](https://adventofcode.com/) in Typescript
+Solutions for [Advent of Code 2022](https://adventofcode.com/) in Typescript

 <!--- advent_readme_stars table --->
 ## 2022 Results